Incubation period of STDs: when do symptoms show

 - Hepatitis B – Hepatitis B can generally be detected as early as 3 weeks after you have been exposed, but for more accurate results, it is recommended to get yourself tested after 6 weeks.
 Retesting is not necessary as the virus will stay in your body for life.

-- Hepatitis C – It requires max 8 to 9 weeks.
+- Hepatitis C – Hepatitis C has an incubation time of max 8 to 9 weeks.
 Get yourself tested again after 3 months to confirm the initial test results.

 - Oral Herpes – You should get yourself tested for oral herpes in max 4 to 6 weeks.
 If you test negative, ensure to get yourself tested again frequently if you have been involved in oral or unprotected sex or contract with Herpes 1 fluids such as semen or saliva.

-- Genital Herpes – It also takes 4 to 6 weeks to get yourself tested for Herpes II.
+- Genital Herpes – It also takes 4 to 6 weeks to get yourself tested for herpes-2 (HSV-2).
 You may consider getting yourself tested after 3 months to authenticate initial results.

 - HIV – You must get yourself tested for HIV (Antibody Test Method) in the first 1 to 3 months.
 Retesting is not really needed, as the HIV virus will stay in your body for life.
 Seek immediate treatment if you test positive for HIV.

-It is completely on you, as you are the one who must take control of your sexual health and arm yourself with knowledge – simply because you do not have any symptoms or signs after the STD incubation period has elapsed, does not mean that you do not have an STI; many cases are asymptomatic or have symptoms of other common illnesses such as flu.
-It is imperative to protect yourself, keep away from risky behavior, and get screened for STDs quite often.
-Prevent the transmission of sexually transmitted diseases as this is the best approach to reduce the number of infected people who can potentially spread the disease.
-Get yourself screened today and get peace of mind in max 48 hours!
+Simply because you do not have any symptoms or signs after the STD incubation period has elapsed, does not mean that you do not have an STI; many cases are asymptomatic or have symptoms of other common illnesses such as flu.
+It is important to protect yourself, keep away from risky behavior, and get screened for STDs regularly.
+The prevention of sexually transmitted diseases is the best approach to reduce the number of infected people who can potentially spread the disease.

 - Syphilis – The first sign of syphilis appears, which is usually 20 days after infection, but can show up anytime between 10 to 90 days after the person has been exposed to the bacterium.